alex-neal/mars_cnn/mars_CNN.md

 ```

-Finally, we let the tuner work its magic.
-Each trial can be up to 30 epochs (in initial experiments, the network tended to converge in less than 20 epochs).
-We'll also pass an early stopping callback to halt training early if validation loss begins to increase.
+Finally, we begin tuning.
+In initial experiments, the network took between 20 and 30 epochs to minimize validation loss.
+We'll allow each trial to run for 30 epochs to ensure that each model has the opportunity to converge.

 ```python